theManiKh/theManiKh/README.md

 - 🔭 I’m Mani and 18 yo

-- 🌱 I’m looking to collaborate on new Statup projects and ideas
+- 🌱 I’m looking to collaborate on new Startup projects and ideas

 - 💬 Ask me about Python & Lua.